ZhimingZhou/zhimingzhou.github.io/_posts/2020-10-11-Perspective-Students.md

 	- We determine the authorship according to the contribution.
 	- The tentative rules are as follows:
 		- We will use a scoring system.
 		- Idea: 1 ~ 2 points, depends on the importance.
 		- Theory: 1 ~ 4 points, depends on the importance and complexity.
 		- Coding: 0 ~ 3 points, depends on the workload.
 		- Writing: 1 ~ 2 point, depends on the complexity and length.

 	<!--  -->
 	- The points of each part will be allocated to persons who participated in according to their contribution.
 	- For conferences/journals that typically do not regard authors as of equal contribution:
 		- The authors with higher contribution points have higher priority to choose the position in the author list.
-		- For authors that share similar contribution, the relatively lower-rankings can argue for a claim of equal contribution.
+		- For authors that share similar contribution, the relatively lower-ranked can argue for a claim of equal contribution.
 			- e.g., their difference in contribution points is less than 1.
 	- People with too little contribution will not be regarded as one of the authors in principle.
 		- e.g., get less than 1 point, even though somehow participated in.